 Scientist v Creationist.
 Their conversation/confrontation (see below) is a striking example of how humanity steers itself into frustrating impasses and standoffs.
 Debate between parties leads nowhere, convincing each side how utterly beyond salvation the opposing side is.

-Historically the only way out of such an arrangement is a battle between the two opinions, from which an outright winner may emerge.
-With the other side sidelined and the way ahead cleared, the discussion may now proceed along the lines of progress, not a zero-sum game structure.
-Other points of view may join the debate, prone to interaction, not mutual exclusion.
-There may be friction involved, plenty of it, but with the vicious circle gone the process leads to insight.
+Historically the only way out is a battle between the two opinions, from which an outright winner emerges.
+With the other side sidelined and the way ahead cleared, the discussion proceeds along the lines of progress, not a zero-sum game structure.
+Other points of view join the debate, prone to interaction, not mutual exclusion.
+There is friction involved, plenty of it, but with the vicious circle gone the process leads to insight.

 The risk, of course, is that a mutually-exclusive face-off can go either way.
-Either side may prevail.
-If the victor belongs to a tried and tested ideology doing its best not to perish (organized religion), life falls prey to a bankrupt system and lands in a dead end.
+Either side can prevail.
+If the victor belongs to a tried and tested ideology doing its best not to perish (organized religion), life falls prey to a bankrupt system, landing in a dead end.

-Some will say that viewing life in this way is pointless.
-If the world is so cynically arranged, there is no point believing in anything, or in taking a righteous stance.
-Everything is relative, which makes this a jungle.
+Some say that viewing life like this is pointless.
+If the world is so cynically arranged, there’s no point believing in anything, or in taking a righteous stance.
+Everything is relative, which makes life a jungle.

 It’s an irrelevant argument.
 Jungle or no jungle, the facts remain.
-All belief systems are prone to bias, but tried and tested ones are more prone to bias than others, and more likely to lead down a dead end i.e. to a catastrophe.
+All belief systems are prone to bias, but tried and tested ones are more prone to bias than others, and more likely to lead down dead ends i.e. to catastrophe.

 Catastrophe is a fancy word for ‘destruction’ but its origins lie in ‘setback’ i.e. a ‘turn toward the nether’; a ‘downturn.’
 A return to the levels from which one had ascended.